-This Brown Rice Salad with Nuts and Dried Fruit can be served warm or chilled and is a perfect side dish for dinner or a cookout.
-It can be prepared in advance to save you time when guests are over!
+This Vegan Brown Rice Salad with Nuts and Dried Fruit can be served warm or chilled and is a perfect side dish for dinner or a cookout.
+Prepare this rice salad in advance to save you time when guests are over!

 This little guy has been taking up the majority of my time in the last month.
 Blog, meet Elliot.
 Elliot, meet blog.

 The first couple of weeks after Elliot was born were a complete blur.
 Now we are starting to get into some kind of routine – or at least I like to think so even though in reality Elliot is the one in control.